 - TVA has installed emission controls on all 59 coal-fired units.

-- To reduce nitrogen oxide emissions, TVA has installed selective catalytic reduction technology on 21 of its coal units.
+- To reduce nitrogen oxide emissions, TVA has installed selective catalytic reduction technology (SCRs) on 21 of its coal units.

 - All five of TVA’s natural gas fired Combine Cycle Plants have SCRs to reduce nitrogen oxide emissions.